djmgit/flask-opsgenie/README.md

 - **OPSGENIE_TOKEN** : This is the opsgenie REST API integration token which flask-opsgenie will use on your behalf to invoke opsgenie REST API.

+- **OPSGENIE_API_BASE** : This takes in a string representing the Opsgenie REST API base.
+By default its Opsgenie US, however if we want we can override it with something else like EU.

 - **ALERT_TAGS** : This takes in a list of strings which will be put as tags on the generated alert.

 - **ALERT_DETAILS** : It takes a dictionary of keys and values.
 These are details provided along with the alert body.
 Flask-opsgenie will by default provided